-Norfolk status Breckland.
+Norfolk status Rare.
+Breckland.
 Woodland, chalk downland and scrubby areas.

 Barred Tooth-striped presence in the Norfolk Breck is remarkable because of the long distance that separates it from it's nearest currently occupied sites, in Kent and southeast England and in the Lake District.